programmingPug/Docker-Registry-Browser/README.md

 - Support for OCI and Docker v2 manifests
 - Multi-platform image support

+## Prerequisites

+- Docker installed and running
+- Access to a Docker registry (local or remote)
+- Network connectivity to the registry

 ## Quick Start

 ### Option 1: Docker Run